Best Credit Cards for Gas in March 2021

 - No annual fee with Costco membership.

-The Chase Freedom Card is a good pick for a gas credit card because it has no annual fee, and for one quarter every year (usually Q1), it offers 5% cash back on the first $1,500 in combined purchases on gas and local commuter transportation.
-While it's not a year-round discount like the Costco card, other quarters offer strong 5% bonuses as well, like grocery stores in Quarter 2 of 2018.
-Plus, there's a $150 sign-up bonus when you spend $500 on the card in the first three months of card membership.
+The Chase Freedom Flex℠ Card is a good pick for a gas credit card because it has no annual fee, and for one quarter every year (usually Q1), it offers 5% cash back on the first $1,500 in combined purchases on gas and local commuter transportation.
+While it’s not a year-round discount like the Costco card, other quarters offer strong 5% bonuses as well, like grocery stores in Quarter 2 of 2018 and you’ll receive 5% on travel purchased through Chase, 3% on dining at restaurants and drugstores, and 1% on all other purchases.
+Plus, there’s a $200 sign-up bonus when you spend $500 on the card in the first three months of card membership.

-One way to receive even more than 5% return on your gas purchases with the Chase Freedom card is by pairing it with any card that earns Ultimate Rewards points.
-While the Freedom card alone is strictly a cash back card, if you have a Chase Sapphire Preferred or Chase Sapphire Reserve card, you can transfer your cash back rewards at $0.01 per point into your Ultimate Rewards account.
+One way to receive even more than 5% return on your gas purchases with the Chase Freedom Flex℠ card is by pairing it with any card that earns Ultimate Rewards points.
+While the Freedom Flex℠ card alone is strictly a cash back card, if you have a Chase Sapphire Preferred or Chase Sapphire Reserve card, you can transfer your cash back rewards at $0.01 per point into your Ultimate Rewards account.
 From there, you can expand the value way beyond one cent per point in value when you redeem for free travel.
-If you're interested in learning more about the Sapphire Preferred or Chase Sapphire Reserve cards, check out our post on the Top Airline Credit Cards.
+If you’re interested in learning more about the Sapphire Preferred or Chase Sapphire Reserve cards, check out our post on the Top Airline Credit Cards.

 Keep in mind, Chase does have another Freedom card, the Chase Freedom Unlimited℠ Card, which offers a strict 1.5% cash back on every purchase (no rotating categories).
 While the bonus might not be as high during the gas bonus quarter, there’s no cap to the cash back that you receive with the Chase Freedom Unlimited℠ Card (and it offers the same sign-up bonus of $200 after $500 in spend, with no annual fee).
 These rewards can also be transferred to your Ultimate Rewards account for maximizing your bonus.
 For some, this hassle-free card may be a better pick.